Lebanon's cabinet under pressure as ministers quit and anger grows over Beirut blast

 Beirut's governor said many foreign workers and truck drivers remained missing and were assumed to be among the casualties, complicating efforts to identify the victims.

+Eli Abi Hanna's house and his car repair shop were destroyed in the blast.

+"The economy was already a disaster and now I have no way of making money again," he said.
+"It was easier to make money during the civil war.
+The politicians and the economic disaster have ruined everything."

-Some Lebanese doubt change is possible in a country where sectarian politicians have dominated the country since the 1975-90 civil war.
+Some Lebanese doubt change is possible in a country where sectarian politicians have dominated since the 1975-90 conflict.

 "It won't work, it's just the same people.
 It's a mafia," said Antoinette Baaklini, an employee of an electricity company that was demolished in the blast.